Clos Fourtet 2003

-This week we have another wine that has emerged from a recent tasting, although I suppose the truth of that statement depends on your definition of 'recent'.
-Earlier this year I attended a tasting of the 2003 Bordeaux vintage, hosted by UK merchant Bordeaux Index.
-It was back in March, so not tasted as recently as the wines featured in my Richard Leroy report.
+This week we have another wine that has emerged from a recent tasting, although I suppose the truth of that statement depends on your definition of ‘recent’.
+Earlier this year I attended a tasting of the 2003 Bordeaux vintage; it was back in March, so not tasted as recently as the wines featured in my Richard Leroy report.
 This week I will be publishing my notes from the tasting, which featured a really impressive array of wines, including Château Ausone, Petrus, Château Lafite-Rothschild, Château Latour and plenty of other exalted first growths and similarly ranked châteaux, as well as more down-to-earth wines such as Château Lafon-Rochet, Château Gloria, Château Lagrange and the like.
-Altogether I have 72 notes lined up, having augmented those from the tasting with notes on wines pulled from my own cellar, including a few reds not shown by Bordeaux Index, and a handful of Sauternes.
+Altogether I have 72 notes lined up, having augmented those from the tasting with notes on wines pulled from my own cellar, including a few reds not shown at the initial tasting, and a handful of Sauternes.

 It was quite a curious tasting; the range of quality was very wide, from supremely confident, textured wines at the top end, wines showing solid structure but with the fruit and balancing acidity to cope, and these will last for many decades yet in the cellar, down to some rather dysfunctional bottles at the bottom, with mature tertiary flavours, spiky acidity (perhaps added – although usually forbidden in France, it was permitted as a one-off in this vintage) and with fading textures.
 It is not a vintage amenable to a describe-all soundbite; whatever the message, any critic who dares to ‘sum up’ the vintage, whether they declare it brilliant, or rubbish, for drinking now or for cellaring, I can guarantee they have got it wrong.
 Because you can find everything in this vintage.